gautamnaik1994/Snips-and-Tips/data-science/statistics/statistical-tests.md

 ## Levene

+This test checks if data arrays passed to it has equal variance

+## Shapiro-Wilk Test

+This test checks whether data has normal distribution

 ## CHI Square

+This is used to check if 2 categorical variable are related

+## Different combinations and corresponding test

 | Scenario                                           | Statistical Test             | Example                                                                                                         |
 | -------------------------------------------------- | ---------------------------- | --------------------------------------------------------------------------------------------------------------- |